lmcrean/odyssey-docs/testing.md

 | Liked tab | Signed in | Displays posts the user has liked | Clicked on the liked tab | Posts the user has liked were displayed | Pass |

-## Test 3: Testing the Post functionality
+## 2.3.
+Testing the Post functionality

 | Feature | Auth status: <br> Signed in/Signed out/ Both |Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- | --- |